erantanen/prime-search/README.md

  (more later)

-This is in a very rough state, and as all ideas, I am looknig to break this apart to use with threads and mpi.
+This is in a very rough state,  I am looknig to break this apart to use with threads and mpi now that I have aprox 3/4's of the numbers removed with the moduls and sqrt tests.

 The program is very simple: